amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 It is now clear that the eigenvalue solver we made will be able to find these eigenvalues.
 However it will have to be tweaked by finding a sufficient number of integration points, $N$ and an approximation of $\rho_{max}$ to infinity that yields eigenvalues close enough to the analytical ones of which the first four are $\lambda = 3,7,11,15$.

 With these eigenvalues it is possible to calculate the energy and position of the electron, but we will not demonstrate that here.
-We will instead investigate what number of integration points, $N$, and what approximation of infinity we can use to get sufficiently correct eigenvalues.
+We will instead investigate what number of integration points, $N$, and what approximation of infinity we can use to get sufficiently precise eigenvalues.

 To do this we fix $\rho_{max} = 10$ and find the average deviation of our calculated eigenvalues from the analytical eigenvalues, for $N = {100, 200, 300, 400}$.
 We thereafter plot the error and time versus the number of integration points.
 This can be found in the project repository in [_/Code/Quantum-case/main.cpp_](https://github.com/amundmr/Project-2/blob/master/Code/Quantum-case/main.cpp)